-I then ask how childhood exposure to illegal labor markets affects children's long-run outcomes at the ages of 18 to 40.
-I find that individuals who grew up in coca producing areas and experienced high coca prices during childhood are about 30% more likely to be incarcerated than their counterparts, i.e. those who were born in the same district but in a different year, and those who were born in a different district but belong to the same cohort.
-The effects are concentrated among children who experienced high coca prices in their early teens, the ages when child labor increases the most.7 The fact that long-term effects are only driven by specific cohorts provides further evidence that results are not confounded by other factors such as increased enforcement in coca districts.
-In addition, I use coca satellite images to classify whether incarcerated individuals were born in a village inside a coca geographic cell and find that results are robust to the inclusion of district-by-year fixed effects.
-This controls for political decisions, such as the level of most coca crops and laboratories for the production of coca base and cocaine in the world.
+I then ask how childhood exposure to illegal labor markets affects children's long-run outcomes at the ages of 18 to 30.
+I find that individuals who grew up in coca producing areas and experienced high coca prices during childhood are about 30% more likely to be incarcerated than their counterparts, i.e., those who were born in the same district but in a different year, and those who were born in a different district but belong to the same cohort.
+The effects are concentrated among children who experienced high coca prices in their early teens, the ages when child labor increases the most.
+The fact that long-term effects are only driven by specific cohorts provides further evidence that results are not confounded by other district varying factors such as increased enforcement, violence or corruption in coca districts.
+In addition, I use coca satellite images to classify whether incarcerated individuals were born in a village inside a coca geographic cell and find that results are robust to the inclusion of district-by-year of birth fixed effects.
+This controls for political decisions, such as the level of enforcement, that are made at the district level.
+Moreover, results are robust to the inclusion of year-of-arrest fixed effects.